 The MRC Epidemiology Unit/CEDAR seminar series has moved online.
 You can find a list of upcoming seminars and recordings of previous ones here.
 To receive emails about future seminars and other alerts subscribe here.

-The research work of the Unit is continuing, and Unit scientists are also exploring opportunities to contribute to national efforts, both in response to the COVID-19 pandemic and its broader public health consequences.
+The research work of the Unit is continuing, and Unit scientists are contributing to national efforts, both in response to the COVID-19 pandemic and its broader public health consequences.

 Thank you for your patience at this difficult time.